 The ScoutCraft staff works with Scouts on First Aid, Emergency Preparedness, Orienteering, Pioneering, Wilderness Survival, Fishing, Hiking, Backpacking, and Camping, along with other merit badges.
 Individual Scouts and patrols can build towers and bridges from the available resources including ropes and poles.
-Fishing is done on Chubb Lake.
-Cooking merit badge is offered in the outside dining area adjacent to the Commissary; there is a limit of 10 Scouts in each class.
+Fishing is done on Chubb Lake, especially from the nearby fishing dock.
+Cooking merit badge is offered in the outside dining area adjacent to the Commissary where there is a limit of 10 Scouts in each class.

-ScoutCraft Merit Badge/Topic Difficulty Pre-Camp Prep Drop-in or Scheduled Sign-up Comments BACKPACKING Α Reqs.
-6b, 8c, 9e, 10, 11b-c Drop-in Treks best handled by the units away from camp.
-CAMPING В Reqs.
+ScoutCraft Merit Badge/Topic Difficulty Pre-Camp Prep Drop-in or Scheduled Sign-up Comments CAMPING В Reqs.
 4b, 8d, 9a-c Drop-in COOKING В Reqs. #4 & 6 Four (4) scheduled classes Parts of Reqs. #4 & 6 must be completed outside camp; must be at least First Class.
 EMERGENCY PREPAREDNESS В Reqs. #1, 2c & 6c Two (2) scheduled classes Cannot be completed at camp.
-FIRSTAID B+ First-aid requirements through First Class must be already done outside of this class and signed off.
+FIRST AID B+ First-aid requirements through First Class must be already done outside of this class and signed off.
 Four (4) scheduled classes Recommended for Scouts 12 and older.
 Requires work outside of class; bring materials to make a first aid kit.
 FISHING С None Drop-in Bring own fishing pole and tackle.
-HIKING С Reqs. #4, 5 & 6 Drop-in Hikes best handled by the units away from camp.
+HIKING С Reqs. #4, 5 & 6 Drop-in Longer hikes best handled by unit programs away from camp.
 ORIENTEERING В Requirement #7 Two (2) scheduled classes Requires 1 hr per day.
 PIONEERING В None Two (2) scheduled classes Requires 1.5 hrs per day.
 Bring workgloves for hand protection.
 SEARCH & RESCUE В Reqs. #5 & 6a Two (2) scheduled classes Bring proof of completed requirements.
 SIGNS, SIGNALS & CODES С None Drop-in WILDERNESS SURVIVAL В Requirement #5 Two (2) scheduled classes Best for older Scouts; scheduled outpost sleepover in shelter.